 Where there is competition between a “legal” security interest and an “equitable” security interest, the legal security interest will take precedence over the equitable security interest irrespective of the time of creation, provided the legal security interest was taken without knowledge of the equitable security interest, and subject also to any registration requirements.
 Put briefly, a “legal” security interest, in this context, is one where the secured creditor has a security interest coupled with legal title to the charged assets (for example, it is registered as the owner of registered securities) while an “equitable” security interest is one where the secured creditor has a security interest without legal title (which, instead, continues to be held by the collateral provider or is held by a third party, such as a nominee or bare trustee).

-However, there are a number of exceptions and qualifications to the above general rules, including where the security is granted over an asset requiring registration in a specialist register.
+There are a number of exceptions and qualifications to the above general rules, including where the security is granted over an asset requiring registration in a specialist register.
 Examples include real estate situated in the Island, intellectual property owned by Manx companies but registered in the UK (eg, trade marks), and ships and aircraft registered in this jurisdiction.
 The priority of such security will generally be determined by the order of registration in the applicable specialist register.
 With respect to the priority of mortgages and fixed charges over real estate, the rules are particularly complex and differ for registered and unregistered land.

 Contractual subordination is used in this jurisdiction, usually by all relevant parties entering into an intercreditor agreement or deed of priorities, and there is no requirement for such documents to be governed by Manx law.
 In the usual course, there is no reason why contractual subordination provisions would not survive the insolvency of a borrower incorporated in the Isle of Man.

 The most common method of enforcing security in the Isle of Man is to appoint a receiver, who must be an individual but does not need to be a licensed insolvency practitioner, or for a secured lender to itself exercise a power of sale.
 The power to appoint a receiver, and any powers that such a receiver may exercise, will be provided in the relevant Manx law security documentation, and are therefore matters of contract that do not require any recourse to the local courts.
 Any such charge over the assets of a Manx company should therefore have detailed and carefully considered provisions concerning, among other things, the circumstances in which security can be enforced and the powers granted to both the secured creditor and any receiver appointed by him.
-Under Manx law (save in respect of mortgages registered over Isle of Man ships), there are no statutory powers of sale a secured lender can avail themselves of, although a public official called a coroner does have such powers (as explained further below).
+Under Manx law (save in respect of mortgages registered over Isle of Man ships), there are no statutory powers of sale a secured lender can avail themselves of, although a public official called a coroner does have such powers.